falkTX/falkTX/README.md

 #### [Carla](https://github.com/falkTX/Carla)

-An modular, feature-full audio plugin host, so we can load all the audio plugins mentioned above on this page.
+A modular, feature-full audio plugin host, so we can load all the audio plugins mentioned above on this page.
 Has a split backend vs frontend design, which allows the backend to be used in other projects (such as Cardinal, Ildaeil, LMMS and Zrythm).

 Backend is written in C and C++, frontend has some C++ but still mostly in Python + Qt.